sdegutis/90s.dev/site/public/blogs/introducing-jsln.md

 obj.init.shell.push(val)
 ```

-Also, it allows hex numbers.
+Also, it allows hex and binary number literals.

+And comments, of course.

 Funny enough, it was an accident that it doesn't require commas.
 As I was writing and testing the parser, I expected it to fail